In recent weeks, we’ve discussed what to expect to encounter in a first transaction and a timeline for a transaction in transferable tax credits.

 Developers on the Crux platform can list their projects in less than 10 minutes with no fees and no exclusivity commitment required.
 Our software is designed to maintain confidentiality, and sellers need not have every detail hammered out before taking stock of the market.
 Finally, project developers can receive non-binding indications of interest from prospective credit buyers across the widest cross-section of the market on Crux.
 From there, they are better informed to choose a path forward and get organized for the next steps of a transaction.

 In addition to greater price transparency, developers are exposed to new potential partners and relationships through their interactions with buyers, intermediaries, and buyer advisors in the Crux ecosystem.
 Our sophisticated market team can support this process through introductions to leading insurers, attorneys, and other service providers, and can advise developers through running a sales process to solicit bids for their tax credits.
-We work closely with our developer partners to understand their projects and help them solicit expressions of interest.
+We work closely with our developer partners to understand their projects and help them solicit bids.

-To begin exploring the market, and get in touch with us today
+To begin exploring the market, and get in touch with us today.